 The facility will improve access to specialist outpatient services for the Canterbury community for many years to come.

-square meters of contemporary healthcare accommodation
+contemporary healthcare accommodation

 outpatient services under one roof

 budget savings redirected back into hospital upgrade program

 “The architecture-led integrated design approach has delivered a great outcome for our client and set a new benchmark in contemporary health care facilities in New Zealand.
 The seismically designed, future-proofed facility will meet the needs of patients, staff, visitors and family long into the future.”

 New modern healthcare facility for outpatient services in Christchurch